oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 In addition, CSAF documents may be rendered by consumers in various human-readable formats like HTML or PDF.
 Thus, for security reasons, CSAF producers and consumers SHALL adhere to the following:

-* CSAF producers SHOULD NOT emit messages that contain HTML, even though all variants of Markdown permit it.
+* CSAF producers SHOULD NOT emit messages that contain HTML, even though GitHub-flavoured Markdown is permitted.
   To include HTML, source code, or any other content that may be interpreted or executed by a CSAF consumer, e.g. to provide a proof-of-concept, the issuing party SHALL use Markdown's fenced code blocks or inline code option.
 * Deeply nested markup can cause a stack overflow in the Markdown processor \[[GFMENG](#GFMENG)\].